History of Czechs in Baltimore: 20th century

+Anti-Black racism was widespread in the Bohemian community throughout the 19th and 20th centuries.
+In 1909, the Telegraf and its co-owner Venceslaus J. Shimek endorsed the Digges Amendment, a defeated proposal to amend the Maryland Constitution to disenfranchise Black voters.
+An October 11, 1909, article in the Baltimore Sun stated that foreign-born white voters in Shimek's neighborhood of Baltimore were enthusiastic supporters of the amendment.
+Although some critics of the amendment were concerned it might be used to restrict the voting rights of foreign-born white people, Shimek wrote in the Telegraf that "...I am in favor of the amendment, heart and soul, and the Telegraf, of which I am president, is supporting it strongly."
+Shimek argued that Bohemians should support the amendment because only Black Americans would be disenfranchised.
+The Baltimore Sun summarized Shimek's argument as being that "No Bohemian need fear" because the law "will eliminate only the negro."

+In 1911 or 1912, Bohemian socialists founded the Baltimore branch of the Bohemian Section of the Socialist Party of America.
+The Bohemian Socialists were in close association with the Social Democratic Party of Bohemia.

 The Golden Prague Federal Savings & Loan Association was founded in 1912.
 The bank was created to aid the Czech community, but later expanded to serve non-Czechs as well.

 A Czech immigrant living in Little Bohemia named William Oktavec invented screen painting in 1913.
 Screen painting became a popular form of folk art in Baltimore's working-class immigrant communities.
 During the peak of screen painting in the 1930s and 1940s there were approximately 100,000 painted screens by over 100 artists.

 In 1914, the Bohemian Catholics built the church of St. Wenceslaus Church, Baltimore, which by now had 7,000 members.
 St. Wenceslaus held services in both Czech and English.
 At its height in 1920, the parish was the fourth largest Roman Catholic Archdiocese of Baltimore.

 In 1915, August Klecka, son of Joseph Klecka, became the first Czech-American to be elected to the Baltimore City Council.
 Klecka represented Czech voters and ran the Slavic Building and Loan Association.

-During World War I (1914-1918), most of Baltimore's garment industry workers were still of Bohemian, Lithuanian, and Russian descent, the majority of whom were Jewish and many of whom were young women.
+During World War I (1914–1918), most of Baltimore's garment industry workers were still of Bohemian, Lithuanian, and Russian descent, the majority of whom were Jewish and many of whom were young women.

 When the independence of Czechoslovakia was declared on October 18, 1918, the Czech and Slovak communities in Baltimore joined in the celebrations and for many years held annual festivities and parades commemorating Czechoslovakia's Independence Day.